Puʻuwai, Hawaii

-Puʻuwai (literally, "heart" in Hawaiian, /haw/) is an unincorporated community in Kauai County, Hawaii, United States, and the only settlement on the island of Niʻihau.
-It is at the western coast of the small island, and Native Hawaiians who live in this village speak the Niihau dialect of the Hawaiian language.
-The community lives as they did hundreds of years ago, and the modern amenities of life are extremely limited.
+Puʻuwai (literally, "heart" in Hawaiian, /haw/) is an unincorporated community in Kauaʻi County, Hawaii, United States, and the only settlement on the island of Niʻihau.
+It is at the western coast of the small island, and Native Hawaiians who live in this village speak the Niʻihau dialect of the Hawaiian language.
 Access to the town, as well as the whole island, is limited to Niʻihau residents; only official visitors and invited guests are permitted.
 Puʻuwai has a one-room schoolhouse.

 Niʻihau is located about 29 km west of Kauaʻi.

 Puʻuwai is the westernmost community in the principal Hawaiian Islands.